vishnubob/wait-for-it/README.md

-# HELP NEEDED

-### March 13, 2017 update

-Since I posted this request for help, I've had a dozen or so responses which I am now sorting through.
-Applicants need to fill out [this](https://goo.gl/forms/GKCBFxaloaU47aky1) survey by March 17th.
-I will select, notify and announce the new volunteer(s) on March 19th.
-Once this is done, me and my team will work through the backlog of issues amd pull requests.
-Thanks for your paitence.

-### Old request follows:

-Hi there!
-I wrote `wait-for-it` in order to help me orchestrate containers I operate at my day job.
-I thought it was a neat little script, so I published it.
-I assumed I would be its only user, but that's not what happened!  `wait-for-it` has received more stars then all of my other public repositories put together.
-I had no idea this tool would solicit such an audience, and I was equally unprepared to carve out the time required to address my user's issues and patches.
-I would like to solicit a volunteer from the community who would be willing to be a co-maintainer of this repository.
-If this is something you might be interested in, please email me at `waitforit@polymerase.org`.
-Thanks!

 ## wait-for-it

 `wait-for-it.sh` is a pure bash script that will wait on the availability of a host and TCP port.
 It is useful for synchronizing the spin-up of interdependent services, such as linked docker containers.
 Since it is a pure bash script, it does not have any external dependencies.